umbraco/UmbracoDocs/marketplace-and-integrations/packages/authorized-services.md

 ## Usage

-In the following, you can learn more about how to use the Umbraco Authorized Services package.
+Below you can learn more about how to use the Umbraco Authorized Services package.

 ### Installation